shakfu/py-js/README.md

 ### py-js externals source and max-sdk

-This project is developed as a max package with a `source` folder which contains the max-sdk as a subfolder and which is conveniently available as a git submodule.
+This project is developed as a max package with a `source` folder which contains the max-sdk as a subfolder.
+This is conveniently available as a git submodule.

 First git clone the `py-js` repo: